thinhtun2000/CS371-Software-Development/README.md

 # Programs
-Base code for program assignments in Software Development (C S 371).
+Base code for program assignments in Software Development (CS 371).

 GitHub user ID: thinhtun2000
 Include new placeholders for Program 1 and Program 2.
 A HelloWorld program was also added.